How to Lose Weight Permanently!

 - Do not eat a lot of dairy products.
 Substitute sometimes with soy milk or rice milk or soy cheese.

 - Do not eat white bread.
-Instead, eat multigrain breads or whole wheat breads.
+Instead, eat multigrain bread or whole wheat bread.

 - Do not boil your vegetables.
 Either eat them raw or steam them.
 You can even drink the leftover steamed water.